 A full kitchen allows you to cook if you so choose, and the units feature full washers and dryers.
 There are hiking trails adjoining the property.
 Shopping and dining are just a few minutes away.

-If you are looking to rent a house for your Palm Desert stay, check out The Oasis, a 2-bedroom house near the El Paseo shopping area.
-It features a pool and a quiet backyard.
+If you are looking to rent a house for your Palm Desert stay, check out this mid-century modern villa, a 2-bedroom house near the El Paseo shopping area.
+It features a saltwater pool and a private patio with outdoor seating.

-With bright colorful furnishings, memory foam mattresses, and a stocked kitchen, the house is perfect for up to 4 guests.
+With upscale furnishings, and a stocked kitchen, the house is perfect for up to 4 guests.

 Kimpton Rowan Palm Springs Hotel, Palm Springs